 2. Licensing fees waived.
 (Max $180/Max Nosework $320)

 3. Only one new type of event per weekend will be allowed.

 1. Adding a conformation event may add from 1-4 conformation shows in one weekend.

 2. Licensing fees waived (Max $320.)
 To be eligible for the New Event Incentive a club must not have been licensed for the event type being requested at any time in the past.

-2. The club must have at least 3 people in its membership with experience in the new event license being requested.
-Experience includes but is not limited to working as a steward (especially table steward), event secretary, chairperson or any other member of the event committee.
+2. The club must have at least 3 people in its membership who have experience in the new event license being requested.
+Experience also includes but is not limited to working as a steward (especially table steward), event secretary, chairperson or any other member of the event committee.
 The request must include how often the qualified members have participated in the capacity listed.

 4. Provide information about the club’s understanding of the UKC Rules regarding the event type being applied for and describe the clubs ability to host this type of event.

 5. Provide information regarding the required equipment to hold the event type.
+Any equipment utilized by the club must meet all UKC rules and standards for that particular event's equipment.
 If the club does not own its own equipment, it may contract with another club that has UKC approved equipment which can be used.
 A copy of this contract must be submitted with the written request to add an event license.

 If UKC accepts and approves the above information then the club will be required to host a UKC non-licensed Match for this new event.
 This will allow UKC to verify that the club does have the experience and knowledge to hold a successful event.
 Once all of the above requirements have been met and the club’s UKC Match has been reviewed and approved, the club may be moved into the Provisional licensing status and may apply for the new event following the normal scheduling procedures.